yR-DEV/StreamSummary/README.md

 Run `grunt build` for building and `grunt serve` for preview.

-## Testin yo code
+## Testing the app

 Running `npm test` will run the unit tests with karma.

 ## TODO:
-- instantiate a Chart.js module or put it into stats.
+- ~~instantiate a Chart.js module or put it into stats.~~
-- finish database connection and enter data into mongod
+- ~~finish database connection and enter data into mongod~~
     * ~~make sure that schema and connections are ok~~
-      * figure out if you need to use .env
+    * ~~figure out if you need to use .env~~
     * ~~add env to .gitignore~~
-- mongo configuration options for the server in files:
+- ~~mongo configuration options for the server in files:~~
-      * `./server/config/environment/index.js`
-      * `./server/config/environment/production.js`
-      * `./server/config/environment/development.js`
-      * and maybe in the test file?
+- Set up graph controller to pull the X most recent ticks from the mongo collection and display them accordingly.
+    * I feel like I am going to have to refactor the code I write for this.
+- Figure out why the initial and subsequent API calls are being executed twice.
+- Should I use async promises for my mongoose database interactions...?

 ## Things to learn
-- Chart.js and how it accesses data from the backend
+- ~~Chart.js and how it accesses data from the backend~~
+    * Do I need to set any custom global settings for my line graph?
+    * how does the chart.js `update()` exactly work?
+Does it rerender or do I need a page refresh (Please be the former...)
-- exactly how these front end angular components are compiled so I can use it like a react component/class
+- exactly how these front end angular components are compiled so I can use it like a react component/class (I have a feeling it is the directive of each component)